MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 If there are metadata changes to finance and operations tables, for example, a new field is added to a table, and the data exported in Azure Synapse Link reflects the latest metadata inclusive of the change.
 More information: [Azure Synapse Link FAQ](/power-apps/maker/data-platform/export-data-lake-faq#what-happens-when-i-add-a-column).
 If you're using Azure Synapse Link to query the data, you see the updated metadata reflected in Azure Synapse Link.
 If you consume incremental data changes, you can locate updated metadata within the incremental data folder with the latest date stamp.
 More information: [Incremental folder structure](/power-apps/maker/data-platform/azure-synapse-incremental-updates#view-incremental-folder-at-microsoft-azure-storage)

 You'll also notice additional metadata fields appended by the system for each data row.
-Explanation of these fields is shown below.
+Explanation of these fields is shown here.

 | Metadata field  |  What this field contains | Equivalent field or feature in export to data lake |
 |-------------------------------|------------------------------------|------------------------------------------|